adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

 Here, we'll go through some of the ways the :class:`beinf` class can be utilized.
 The :class:`beinf` class is an instance of a subclass of :py:class:`~scipy.stats.rv_continuous`, and therefore inherits all of the methods from :py:class:`~scipy.stats.rv_continuous`.
 In addition, some methods have been added that aren't included in :py:class:`~scipy.stats.rv_continuous` that are useful for applying the BEINF distribution to the sea ice concentration (SIC) variable (see the documentation for the :class:`beinf` class).

-First, define some arbitrary BEINF distribution parameters and freeze the distribution object
+First, define some arbitrary BEINF distribution parameters and freeze the distribution object:

 .. code-block:: python